Monday, November 30, 2009

 Sunday, November 1, 2009

 I grew up with a single mom and a Nana.
-One day mom decided she wanted Nana to go away so she tried out the old lady downstairs as a babysitter.
+At some point, mom decided she wanted Nana to go away so she tried out the old lady downstairs as a babysitter.
 When the old lady refused to let me watch Once Bitten on HBO, I all but lost my shit!
-We never saw that old lady again.
+Nana stayed put and we never saw that old lady again.